Edward Abramowski: Biography

+Legacy

+On 19 December 1930, he was posthumously awarded the Cross of Independence by the Polish government.

 Thought

 Influenced by Leo Tolstoy, Abramowski called himself a "state-rejecting socialist" in his most important work, Socialism & State.
 He went on to further his political philosophy in other works, such as The Republic of Friends, and General Collusion Against the Government.
 In later years, his thought increasingly tended towards anarcho-syndicalism, emphasising the importance of co-operative organization of the work force.

-Alongside this politico-social theorising, he also conducted an intense research activity in the field of experimental psychology, showing particular interest in the subconscious.
+Alongside this politico-social theorising, he also conducted an intense research activity in the field of experimental psychology, showing a particular interest in the subconscious.